 Currently, there is no formal requirement for teaching new drivers about sharing the road with trucks and no school program that does so either.
 When a young driver makes a mistake in their car and pulls out in front of a heavy vehicle expecting it to stop, and they are seriously injured or killed, it is too late to teach them otherwise.

 In the modern age of the internet and cellular phones, video content accounts for over 70% of online traffic.
 28% of smartphone users watch at least one video presentation on their smartphone every day, and more video content is viewed online in one month than on TV in the last three decades.

 Given the success of the Caravan video that we produced about sharing parking bays, which achieved many tens of thousands of views plus significant positive comments, Whiteline Television sought and won funding from the NHVR road safety initiative to create a series of videos using the Truckies Top Ten Tips as the basis.
 The videos are made available on the world wide web through a targeted social media campaign.
-They can be shared on any website or any social media platform.
 These could be used by instructors as a resource for new drivers, to be made freely available in schools, motels and roadhouses, and later for television and radio campaigns.
 Producing such content is best done by someone involved, experienced, and who represents a significant part of the industry: this should not be a commercial exploit and should not be done to showcase a company.

 Whiteline Television released the videos on time and budget in the week leading up to the Easter holiday season of 2019.